-During the quarter ended March 31, 2013 the Company issued units consisting of one share of common stock and one five-year warrant (the "Investor Warrants") to purchase one share of common stock at an exercise price of \$0.80.
+In connection with the reverse acquisition during the quarter ended March 31, 2013 the Company issued units consisting of one share of common stock and one five-year warrant (the "Investor Warrants") to purchase one share of common stock at an exercise price of \$0.80.
 The exercise price of the Investor Warrants is subject to adjustment in the event that the Company issues common stock at a price lower than the exercise price, subject to certain exceptions.
-As a result of the financing completed by the Company during the quarter ended September 30, 2015 the exercise price of the Investor Warrants was reduced from \$0.80 to \$0.786.
-As a result of the exercise price being reduced, the Company has recognized a loss of \$8,098.
+As a result of the financing completed by the Company during the three months ended September 30, 2015 the exercise price of the Investor Warrants was reduced from \$0.80 to \$0.786.
+As a result of the price being reduced, the Company has recognized a loss of \$8,098.